Memrise vs Duolingo: Which of These Popular Language Learning Programs Is Right for You?

 What Is Duolingo?

-Offering more than 30 language courses, Duolingo is a behemoth of a learning platform.
+Offering 35 language courses for English speakers as of June 2020, Duolingo is a behemoth of a learning platform.
 The app alone has already been downloaded over 100 million times.
 You cannot get into language learning without coming into contact with, or at least reading or hearing about, Duolingo.
 (The discussions from its forums alone can often crop up in your Google searches.)

 Duolingo bills itself as “the new way to learn a language,” incorporating game elements into its standard operation.